Precisfice/DEDUCTION/README.md

 ## Progress

-DEDUCTION is presently (as of Christmas Day, 2024) on the cusp of solving---within weeks, not months--two crucial problems in dose-escalation protocol design:
+DEDUCTION is presently (as of Christmas Day, 2024) on the cusp of solving — within weeks, not months — two crucial problems in dose-escalation protocol design:

 * Starting with a *given* dose-escalation design, possibly defined in